 The Art of Problem Solving website is a “must bookmark” site for everyone involved with ARML.
 It brings together almost every online resource imaginable related to mathematics competitions and problem solving.
 There are far too many resources at that site to list here.
 Go to the site and check it out!
 Here are some ARML specific links.

 In addition to my summer camp, Prove it!
 Math Academy, there are numerous summer math programs and training camps available for middle and high school problem solvers.
-Several of our team members have participated in such camps in the past and have had a very positive experience.
-The American Math Society maintains a list of links to Summer programs for high school students.
-Follow the links on that page to learn more about each individual program.
+Many of our team members have participated in such camps in the past and have had a very positive experience.
+There is a list of math programs at the Art of Problem Solving website.
+Follow the links on to learn more about each individual program.

 Perhaps the most valuable resource you have for preparing for ARML is … each other!
 We have the best and friendliest mathematics students and coaches in our area on the team, all sharing a joy and passion for problem solving mathematics.
 If you have a question, ask a teammate!